Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/GraphLogicAndPhilosophy.md

 ## Processing workflow (vertical logic)
 The processing workflow links together a succession of customizable stages to define the complete system logic.
 This is where you can determine when the spawn, initialization, updating, and rendering of the particles happen during the effect.

-The processing workflow connects Contexts using their **flow slots** located at the top and the bottom of the Context Node.
+The processing workflow connects Contexts using their **flow ports** located at the top and the bottom of the Context Node.

 The processing logic defines the different stages of processing of a visual effect.
 Each stage consists of a large colored container called a [Contexts](Contexts.md).
 Each Context connects to another compatible Context, which defines how the next stage of processing uses the current Context.